bdna/react-storybook-styled-components/README.md

-# React / Storybook / Styled Components
+# React / LowDB Scaffold

-Basic scaffold of a React app to experiment with Storybook and Styled Components.
+Basic scaffold of a React app with a Node server

-- The homepage shows reviews for a sample restaurant
+- Shows a list of people
-- Some options can be changed by visiting the `/config` route in browser
+- A `visible` flag on each user can be toggled by clicking them

-## Technical Notes
+## Endpoints

-- Uses a node API server that allows users to change some configuration, and connects to Google Places API for real reviews
-- Client reloads data on a 1-minute interval
-- Client uses Service Workers and `localStorage` to continue to work offline.
-Note service worker is only used in production mode
+A node / express server runs on port 3001 by default.
+It has these endpoints:

+- `GET /people` - _gets a list of all people, sorted by name_
+- `GET /people?sortBy=email` - _gets a list of people sorted by their email_
+- `POST /people` - _create a person_
+- `DELETE /people/{id}` - _deletes the person with the specified ID_
+- `PATCH /people/{id}` - _updates the person with the specified ID - only supports changes to `visible`_

 ## Getting started